O) Provisions, Contingent Assets and Contingent Liabilities

 (xi) The Company have complied with the number of layers prescribed under clause (87) of section 2 of the Act read with Companies (Restriction on number of Layers) Rules, 2017.

-45 As per section 128 of the Companies Act , 2013 read with proviso to Rules 3(1) of the Companies (Accounts) Rules, 2014 ('the Account Rules') with respect to financial year commencing on 1 April 2023, has used an accounting software for maintaining its books of account.
+45 As per section 128 of the Companies Act , 2013 read with proviso to Rules 3(1) of the Companies (Accounts) Rules, 2014 ('the Account Rules') with respect to financial year commencing on 1 April 2024, has used an accounting software for maintaining its books of account.
 The audit trail (edit log) feature for any direct changes made at the database level was not enabled for the said accounting software used for maintenance of all accounting records by the Company.
 However, the audit trail (edit log) at the application level was operated throughout the year for all relevant transactions recorded in the software.
+Furthermore, the audit trail (edit log) has been preserved by the Company as per the stautory requirements for record retention.

 46 Code of Social Security, 2020